rstudio/flexdashboard/snippets/textannotation.md

     orientation: rows
 ---

 Monthly deaths from bronchitis, emphysema and asthma in the UK, 1974–1979.
+Source: P. J. Diggle, 1990, Time Series: A Biostatistical Introduction.
+Oxford, table A.3

 ```{r setup, include=FALSE}
 library(dygraphs)